Acry/Acry.github.io/c.md

 My efforts to make coding with pure C and SDL2 more clear and fun.

 A Collection of SDL2 C Tutorials and Demos, SDL2 with OpenGL / ~~Vulkan~~ and other APIs.
-Procedural ~~Sounds~~ and Graphics, plus GLSL Shaders for Game-Programming and general purpose.
+Procedural ~~Sounds and~~ Graphics, plus GLSL Shaders for Game-Programming and general purpose.
 All done in pure C.

 ___

 <p align="center">
 Why C?<br>
-Cause C is seeing!  =)
+Because C is seeing!  =)
 </p>